haythemsellami/haythemsellami/README.md

 🔭 I’m a Senior Smart Contract Engineer at [Opyn](https://www.opyn.co/) working on designing and building secure and decentralized financial systems.

-🌱 I’m currently learning more about Layer 2 and scalibility solutions including zk-EVM, digging deeper into the EVM and learning RUST 🦀.
+🌱 I’m currently learning more about Layer 2 and scalibility solutions like optimistic rollups and zk-EVMs, digging deeper into the EVM architecture and learning RUST 🦀.

 <!--
 **haythemsellami/haythemsellami** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.